MarcelBruckner-TUMProjects/StaticCalibration/README.md

   - <double>  # The principal point coordinate along the horizontal axis
   - <double>  # The principal point coordinate along the vertical axis
   - <double>  # [Optional] The skew, defaults to 0

+# [Optional] Only used when compiled with -DWITH_OPENCV=ON
+# The absolute or relative path to the file containing the background frame, used during evaluation
+background_frame: <string>

 # [Optional] Optimize intrinsic camera parameters together with the extrinsics, defaults to False
 optimize_intrinsics: <True | False>